Ebola disease in DRC and Uganda

 While you are away

-For tourists and other leisure travellers to the DRC, precautions should be followed to prevent infection.
+For tourists and other leisure travellers to the DRC and Uganda, precautions should be followed to prevent infection.
 These include:

 - avoiding contact with symptomatic patients/their bodily fluids, corpses and/or bodily fluids from deceased patients, and all wild animals, alive and dead